Back to All Events

 Sign up for book clubs at Glendora Bookshop by email, call/text, or just stop in and inquire.

-This month’s O/U Book Club selection is Wolfish: Wolf, Self and The Stories We Tell About Fear.
-Be sure to snag your copy at Glendora Bookshop (book club members take 10% off book club reads!) and join us in September to discuss.
+This month’s O/U Book Club selection is Raising Hare by Chloe Dalton.
+Be sure to snag your copy at Glendora Bookshop (book club members take 10% off book club reads!) and join us in May to discuss.

 Previous